A woman practicing self care by zoning out in the clouds

 How I felt when my A1C was within target

-A lot of the time, I felt lightheaded, like I was having a hypo (hypoglycemia).
+A lot of the time, I felt lightheaded.
+It felt like I was having a hypo (hypoglycemia).
 Apparently my body was used to operating at higher glucose levels and was signaling that to me.

 My energy levels also stayed low.
-Eating less and lighter fare wasn't giving my body enough fuel.
-And I wasn't losing any weight.
+Eating less and choosing lighter fare wasn't giving my body enough fuel.
+To make matters worse, I wasn't losing any weight.

-I could keep focusing my efforts on bringing my A1C down further, but was that really the best thing for me to do?
+I could keep focusing my efforts on bringing my blood sugar test numbers down further, but was that really the best thing for me to do?

 As I thought about how focusing so stringently on my A1C affected the rest of my life, I realized that keeping such a narrow focus wasn't suitable for my overall health.

-Concentrating only on my numbers and checking off all the tasks needed to keep them on target was draining.
+Concentrating only on my numbers was draining.
+Checking off all the tasks needed to keep them on target took a toll.
 It drained me of energy, and, more importantly, it drained me of joy.
 It left me frustrated and feeling like a failure.
+My daily lifestyle felt completely out of balance.

 Experiencing burnout